-Normally this page is a bit of a sales pitch for our product, called Ghost, but since there are a lot of frustrated people looking for answers right now - we've adapted things here just to try to help.
+Normally this page is a bit of a sales pitch for our product, called Ghost, but since there are a lot of frustrated people looking for answers — we’ve adapted things here to try to help.

 If you’re looking for an equivalent social network where you can follow other users and both share and consume free content:

 Then your best bet is probably going to be Mastodon.
 It’s a completely decentralised social network which combines the best bits of Twitter and Tumblr, but the technology is structured in a way whereby it can never be shut down.
 It’s also completely ad-free, and doesn’t censor any content.
 You can join an existing Mastodon community or start a new one.

 If you run a publication with a large audience as a business and you want professional software hosted on your own domain: